kovart/forta-spam-detector/README.md

         - `tokenStandard`: the standard implemented by the token, such as ERC-20, ERC-721, or ERC-1155
         - `tokenDeployer`: the account that deployed the token
         - `analysis`: a stringified object containing a simplified overview of each indicator's execution context
+        - `confidence`: a value from 0 to 1

 - SPAM-TOKEN-REMOVE